Appearance and character of Wolfgang Amadeus Mozart: Daily routine

 As can be seen from a text written by Mozart himself, his daily program in 1782 was as follows:

 At six o'clock, I am always combed.
 At seven o'clock, fully dressed.
 Then I write until nine o'clock.
 From nine o'clock until one o'clock, I teach.
 Then I eat, when I am not invited, and in that case lunch is at two or three o'clock.
-I can't work before five or six o'clock, and often an academy prevents me from doing so; otherwise, I write until nine o'clock at night [...].
+I can't work before five or six o'clock, and often an academy [concert] prevents me from doing so; otherwise, I write until nine o'clock at night ....
 Because of the academies and the eventuality of being asked here or there, I am never sure of being able to compose in the afternoon, so I have got into the habit (especially when I get back early) of writing something before I go to bed.
 I often do so until one o'clock, only to get up again at six o'clock.

 Months after this writing, Mozart married Constanze Weber; therefore, his routine underwent certain modifications from that moment on.
 Nevertheless, and as various entries in his diary after the marriage show, Mozart's daily life as a married man presented a rather similar organization, including some new activities, such as horseback riding in the early morning, and billiard games with his wife in the afternoon.

 Compositional method

 In general, Mozart worked energetically, finishing compositions at a great pace due to tight deadlines and the accumulation of commissions.
 He spent between five and seven hours a day composing, depending on whether he had a concert or not, which was usually divided between the early afternoon and the evening.

 At the present time, the speed with which Mozart composed is well known.
 In a letter to his mother, the composer's sister, Nannerl Mozart, jokes that her brother is writing a sonata while he is mentally composing another one.

 Thus it took Mozart a month to write the Piano Concerto No. 21, eighty-three pages long – many composers would have taken a month just to copy a concerto of such dimensions.

 Mozart was able to write his Symphony "Linz", KV 425, in only five days, during his vacation period in the aforementioned city.
 This fact is reflected in Wolfgang's correspondence with his father:

-On Tuesday, November 4, I will give an academy at the theater here, and as I do not have a single symphony at hand here, I am writing a new one on the spur of the moment, which must be finished by then...
+On Tuesday, 4th November, I will give a concert here in the theatre, and because I do not have a single symphony with me, I am working at breakneck speed on a new one, which must be ready by then....

 — Letter from Wolfgang Amadeus Mozart to his father, dated Linz October 31, 1783.

 Another example of his compositional speed is found in the overture of the opera Don Giovanni, on which Mozart worked only on the evening preceding the first performance and when the dress rehearsal had already taken place.